DANS-KNAW/easy-update-metadata-dataset/README.md

 ARGUMENTS
 ---------

            --doUpdate   Without this argument no changes are made to the repository, the default is a test mode that logs the intended changes
        -h, --help       Show help message
        -v, --version    Show version of this program

        trailing arguments:
            input-file (required)                     The CSV file (RFC4180) with required changes.
-The first line must be 'FEDORA_ID,STREAM_ID,XML_TAG,OLD_VALUE,NEW_VALUE', in that order.
-Additional
+The first line must be 'FEDORA_ID,STREAM_ID,XML_TAG,OLD_VALUE,NEW_VALUE', in that
-                              columns and empty lines are ignored.
-      complex_values_directory (optional)
-                              A reference to a directory containing files with the complex values.
-These files are referenced in the input-file
+                                                     order.
+Additional columns and empty lines are ignored. complex_values_directory (not required)   A reference to a directory containing files with the complex values.
+These files are referenced in the input-file.

 EXAMPLES